Press Release May,

 1) The Marine Conservation Society (MCS) is the UK charity dedicated

 to the protection of our seas, shores and wildlife.
-MCS campaigns for
+MCS campaigns

-Through education, community involvement and collaboration, MCS raises
+resources.
+Through education, community involvement and collaboration,

-and produces the annual Good Beach Guide (www.goodbeachguide.co.uk),
+of marine conservation and produces the annual Good Beach Guide (www.goodbeachguide.co.uk),

-the Good Fish Guide and www.fishonline.org on sustainable seafood, as
+the Good Fish Guide and www.fishonline.org on sustainable seafood,

-including a network of highly protected marine reserves and a system
+species and habitats, including a network of highly protected marine

-for marine spatial planning. www.mcsuk.org
+reserves and a system for marine spatial planning. www.mcsuk.org

 2) The 46,000 figure is quoted from a United Nations Environment Programme